Icika-max/Amazon-Reader/README.md

 - This is a rails and react.js application for an online bookstore that serves both as a library and a store.

+- This is an online platform where users can search, browse, and purchase books.
+The application allows users to create an account, add books to their cart, checkout, and manage their orders.
+The bookstore offers a wide selection of books across various genres including fiction, crime, mystery, and more.

 # Getting  Started

 - In order to use this repo you need to have the following installed: